 For ME aircraft, simulated engine failures after take-off, in the cruise or during instrument approach procedures must be conducted by day in VMC.

-Recoveries from unusual attitudes must be conducted by day in VMC.
+In an aircraft, recoveries from unusual attitudes must be conducted by day in VMC.

 For the above procedures, the concept is that IMC is simulated, and the examiner has a clear view of the horizon.